-Keep active: regular exercise can boost your self-esteem, can help you concentrate, relax and increase your overall wellbeing.
+Keep active: regular exercise can boost your selfesteem, can help you concentrate, relax and increase your overall wellbeing.
 This can be as simple as a regular walk, being outside in nature can also help improve your mental health.

 Get plenty of sleep: sleep helps regulate the chemicals in our brain that transmit information.
 These chemicals are important in managing our moods and emotions and an imbalance in those chemicals can result in us becoming depressed or anxious.
 Read our sleep guide here.

 Eat well: A balanced diet that is good for your physical wellbeing is also good for your mental wellbeing.
-Your brain needs a mix of nutrients to stay healthy and function well.
+Your brain needs a mix of nutrients to stay healthy and function.
+Read our healthy eating guide here.